swefpifh/StreamAvatars_AppearanceOfRandomStars/README.md

 >- Generates a chance to activate a star.
 The smaller the number, the lower the chance of a star appearing.
 If you choose 100, you will get stars every time. (*Default = 60*)

 ### starsSpawningNumber
 >- Allows you to display a number of stars according to the percentage of chance you entered in "*starsSpawningChance*".
 By default, a value between 5 and 10 will be stored.
 Let's imagine that the value chosen is 8.
-You will then have 8 rolls of the die with a 60% chance of displaying a star.
+You will then have 8 rolls of the die with a 60% chance of displaying a star. (*Default = Min:5, Max:10*)

 ### starsSpawningInterval
->- Allows you to choose the interval between each star.
+>- Allows you to choose the interval between each star. (*Default = Min:3, Max:4*)